smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

     a.
 Enter **6** to choose the **LSAM management** menu.
     b.
 Enter **2** to choose the **End LSAM (ENDSMASYS)** option.

-[Option Two: Stop the LSAM Manually]{.ul}
+[Option Two: Stop the LSAM Manually]
 1. To end the LSAM manually, enter **SMAGPL/ENDSMASYS** in the command line.
 Optionally, specify the name of the LSAM environment in the ENV parameter.
-If ENV is specified, the job\'s library list does not matter.
+If ENV is specified, the job's library list does not matter.
 2. The ENDSMASYS command supports an optional parameter that may be used to specify the LSAM environment name.
 This parameter enables